MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/configuring-the-swift-disassembler.md

   BizTalk Pipeline Designer configures the SWIFT disassembler during development time of the custom receive pipeline.

   To configure the SWIFT disassembler after it has been added to the disassemble stage of a custom receive pipeline, select the SWIFT disassembler component on the BizTalk Pipeline Designer canvas.
-The SWIFT disassembler then receives focus and you can set its configuration properties using the Properties window within [!INCLUDE[btsCoName](../../includes/btsconame-md.md)][!INCLUDE[btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)][!INCLUDE[btsDotNet](../../includes/btsdotnet-md.md)].
+The SWIFT disassembler then receives focus and you can set its configuration properties using the Properties window within Microsoft [!INCLUDE[btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)][!INCLUDE[btsDotNet](../../includes/btsdotnet-md.md)].

   For a table of available configuration properties and their descriptions and usage details, see [SWIFT Disassembler Configuration Properties](../../adapters-and-accelerators/accelerator-swift/swift-disassembler-configuration-properties.md).